040 Processing Data with Pandas#

 my_plot.get_figure().savefig("figures/040_1.jpeg")

 You can see that the sea ice extent has been broadly trending downwards but the values at the extremes of the x-axis look a bit odd, i.e., there are very large values for the first and last year in the dataset.
 This is an ‘artifact’ caused by the data for these years being incomplete.
 The data for 1978 only start in November and the data for 2019 only go up to July.
-The code has computed the average for the few months that are available, but this is not representative of the average for the full year.
+The code has computed the minimum for the few months that are available, but this is not representative of the minimum for the full year.
 We can fix this problem by simply removing these years from the data before plotting.

-To remove the first and last values in a series we can use the familiar slicing notation that we saw when using NumPy, ‘[1:-1]’.
+To remove the first and last values in a Series we can use the familiar slicing notation that we saw when using NumPy, ‘[1:-1]’.
 So, the code will now look like

 grouped = df.groupby(['hemisphere', 'Year'])